sithmel/async-deco/README.md

 ==========
 [![Build Status](https://travis-ci.org/sithmel/diogenes.svg?branch=master)](https://travis-ci.org/sithmel/diogenes)

+This is a collection of function decorators.
+It allows to timeout, retry, throttle, limit and much more!
+They can be combined together using the "compose" function (included).

-This is a collection of function decorators designed to work with functions using a callback or returning a promise.
+All decorators are designed to work with functions using a callback or returning a promise.
 In case of callbacks, it must follow the [node convention](https://docs.nodejitsu.com/articles/errors/what-are-the-error-conventions): the callback should be the last argument and its arguments should be, an error instance and the output of the function.
-Most of them are designed to make an asynchronous function call more robust and reliable.
-They can be combined together using the "compose" function (included).

 Callback and promises
 =====================